Work and Neurodivergence

 • Time blindness

-• Struggling to start less interesting tasks
+• Finding it hard to start less interesting tasks

 Masking and belonging